-About one-third of the Class of 2013 who enrolled in college within a year of graduating from high school enrolled in Austin Community College.
-About 11% attended Texas State University in San Marcos, 8% attended the University of Texas at Austin, and 7% attended Texas A&M-College Station.
-Over one-half of students in the Class of 2013 who enrolled in a Texas college within a year of graduating high school enrolled in one of these four institutions.
+One-third of the Class of 2016 who enrolled in college within a year of graduating from high school enrolled in Austin Community College.
+About 9% attended Texas State University in San Marcos, 9% attended the University of Texas at Austin, and about 7% attended Texas A&M-College Station.
+Over one-half (59%) of students in the Class of 2016 who enrolled in a Texas college within a year of graduating high school enrolled in one of these four institutions.

 The Austin College Access Network (ACAN) is made up of 8 community-based organizations dedicated to improving first generation college success.
 ACAN brings institutions of higher education from across the region together to share best practices to improve support services, track student trends and identify policies that hinder student success.

 The Greater Austin Area My Brother’s Keeper Initiative brings together local partners to develop strategies for improving educational outcomes for boys and young men of color.
 The local partnership includes Travis County, the City of Austin, Austin ISD, Austin Community College, Huston-Tillotson University, and the University of Texas at Austin.

 The Direct-To-College Achievement Plan is a multi-chamber, multi-school district, multi-business compact to commit to enroll 70% of the Class of 2016 directly in higher education.